Posted in: Doctor Who, TV | Tagged: bbc, disney, doctor who

 Putting Things in Perspective

-Let that sink in for a moment: the United Kingdom has a total population of around 67 billion people, out of which TWO complained about a gay kiss on an episode of Doctor Who that aired in 2024.
+Let that sink in for a moment: the United Kingdom has a total population of around 67 million people, out of which TWO complained about a gay kiss on an episode of Doctor Who that aired in 2024.
 Captain Jack (John Barrowman) briefly kissed the Doctor (Christopher Eccleston) in the 2005 revival, but that encounter lacked the sexual charge of the Time Lord's encounter with Rogue.
 Yaz (Mandip Gil) fell in love with the Thirteenth Doctor (Jodie Whittaker), but her love was unreciprocated because that Doctor was portrayed as on the asexual spectrum, or "ace."
 Nobody complained to the BBC about gay characters in the series for nearly two decades- but now, two people had their inner gay panic triggered just because the Doctor fancied someone who was a man and actively pursued them.

 When Doctor Who launched in 1963, homosexuality between men was still a crime in the UK (but not between women: Queen Victoria, who approved the law in her time, didn't believe women could be sexually attracted to each other).
 Homosexuality was not decriminalized until July 27th, 1967, and same-sex marriage was not legalized until March 2014.
 Now, Doctor Who has cast an LGBTQ actor to play a sexually awake Doctor who is pursuing his romantic interests.
 The series and society have come a long way despite some people trying to roll things back to the Dark Ages.